litan/kojo-ai-2/README.md

 A previous cut of kojo-ai is available at https://github.com/litan/kojo-ai.
 This is the next cut, based on the official tensorflow-java api

-This cut of kojo-ai currently supports neural style transfer (NST).
+This cut of kojo-ai adds support for neural style transfer (NST).
 An example showing NST in action is given below:

 ```scala
 // #include /home/lalit/work/kojo-ai-2/src/main/kojo/neural-style.kojo